1973–74 NBA season: Season recap

 The NBA opened the year still very impressed with the New York Knicks' second-ever NBA title from a year ago.
 Much publicized, the team largely played this year as a victory lap, particularly after cornerstone Dave DeBusschere announced his pending retirement halfway through the season.
 Their opponent in three of the last four NBA Finals, the Los Angeles Lakers, also went through some key changes.
 Wilt Chamberlain had accepted an offer to be playing coach of the San Diego Conquistadors of the ABA.
 The Lakers, however, sued Chamberlain to prevent his playing in the ABA while still owing Los Angeles the option year of his contract.
 Chamberlain never played professional basketball again, and left most of his coaching duties in the ABA to assistant Stan Albeck, who went on to be a head coach in the NBA.
 Jerry West played just 31 games due to injury, and that likewise spelled the end to his nearly peerless career at guard.
 He later returned to the club as coach and general manager.

-These two teams, which had led the league from two huge cities and carried the NBA to new media heights, were now poised to decline, which now gave strong runners-up from a year ago their chance to ascend.
+After carrying the NBA to new heights thanks to their success and location in major media markets, the Knicks and Lakers were poised to decline, giving runners-up from a year ago a chance to ascend.

 There were no 60-win teams that season, but four teams did win over 50 games.
 Two of them, Milwaukee and Boston cast strong shadows all season long, each led by powerful individual forces determined to win.

 Milwaukee won a league-most 59 of 82 NBA games, led again by superstar Kareem Abdul-Jabbar.
 Kareem had not seen the NBA Finals since the controversial changing of his name, but now had no Wilt Chamberlain to prevent his return.
 He averaged 27 points per game, making more field goals, 948, than any player in the league.
 The Bucks were again the top shooting team in the NBA and led in average margin of points over opponents as well.
 Second in minutes played and in the new blocked shots category, Abdul-Jabbar was a peerless presence all season long.
 One player, Atlanta's high-scoring Pete Maravich, had more shots, but Kareem sank his tries at a 53.9% clip, the second-best in the NBA.
 The rest of the Bucks lineup provided good support for Abdul-Jabbar, but age and injuries remained a concern into the playoffs.